 *Related degree in science, engineering, architecture, business, law, finance, or related field and related experience in energy, building or facility management, or measurement and verification.

-#If you do not meet one of the eligibility criteria above, you can still apply for the Energy Manager In-Training certification, EMIT.
-In order to gain the in-training certification, you must attend a CEM preparatory training seminar or obtain a degree from an approved training provider, submit the EMIT certification application under step two, and pass the CEM certification examination.
+#If you do not fulfill one of the eligibility criteria in point 1 above, you will still be considered for the Energy Manager In-Training certification, EMIT.
 The EMIT certification is valid for six years, which allows you time to meet the full CEM certification eligibility requirements.

 Maintaining AEE certification

 AEE certifications are re-certified on a three year cycle.
 At renewal time, CEMs are required to provide evidence of 10 credits of CPD undertaken in the preceeding three years.
 As a guide, a qualifiying course of five contact hours provides 1 x AEE credit.
 The Energy Efficiency Council provides a range of professional development opportunities to support AEE certifications, however there are many PD options available.